Marek-Svoboda/Svobware/README.md

 # Svobware
-Unnofical repository for Slackware where I upload my custom packages.
+Unnofical repository for Slackware where I upload my custom packages and SlackBuilds.
 Mainly for Gaming/Performance gaming, etc...
 Feel free to shoot requests in issues if you want anything done, I'll see what I can do.